Thursday’s Transactions, | Federal News Network

 ATLANTA FALCONS — Signed WR Juwan Green to a one-year contract.

-INDIANAPOLIS COLTS — Signed DEs Kwity Paye and Dayo Odeyingbo, S Shawn Davis, WRs Mike Strachan, Tarik Black and Tyler Vaughns, LBs Anthony Butler and Isaiah Kaufusi, RB Deon Jackson and G/T Will Fries.
+INDIANAPOLIS COLTS — Signed DEs Kwity Paye and Dayo Odeyingbo, S Shawn Davis, WRs Mike Strachan, Tarik Black and Tyler Vaughns, LBs Anthony Butler, Isaiah Kaufusi and Malik Jefferson, RB Deon Jackson and G/T Will Fries.
 Waived CB Will Sunderland.

 LOS ANGELES CHARGERS — Claimed CB Kemon Hall off waivers from Dallas.

-TENNESSEE TITANS — Agreed to terms with RB Brian Hill, LB Justin March and DB Greg Mabin.
+TENNESSEE TITANS — Agreed to terms with RB Brian Hill, LB Justin March-Lillard and DB Greg Mabin.
 Waived CB Kareem Orr.

+WASHINGTON FOOTBALL TEAM — Signed TE Deon Yoder and CB Linden Stephens.

 |HOCKEY